demonix/CounterCatch/README.md

 Introduction
 ------------

-Counter Catch is a tool that can collect and export Windows Performance Counter data.
-You can easily configure performance counters to monitor and choose the prefered export method (currently only CSV file is supported).
+Counter Catch is a Windows console application that can collect and export Windows Performance Counter data.
+You can select performance counters to monitor and choose the export method.
-Counter Catch can be used to monitor performance counter data from various counters, instances and hosts.
-You can then easily aggregate the exported data and perform any custom analysis.
+Counter Catch can be used to monitor performance counter data from different counters, instances and hosts.
+Exported that can be aggregated and any custom analysis can be performed.

-You can write your custom observers with just a few lines of code to export data on different format or to perform real time calculation.
+Writing custom observers requires just a few lines of code, so you can export data on different format or perform real time calculation.

 Getting started
 ---------------